 4. He married Claude of France.

-Louis XII and his wife Anne de Bretagne would not have any surviving male children, so they married their daughter Princess Claude to her cousin François I. The couple married in 1514.
+So they married their daughter Princess Claude to her cousin François I. The couple married in 1514.
 Francois was 19 years old, while Claude was 15.

 King Louis XII died a few months after the wedding, making 20-year-old François I King of France.
 As was tradition, he was crowned in 1515 at the Cathedral of Reims.